23 Mar Fats: We’ve Got It All Wrong

 These fats are probably the biggest contributor to the health problems we’re seeing today, and they are EVERYWHERE!

 They’re found in many baked goods, processed foods, cooking oils, fake butters & margarines, salad dressings, and fried foods.
 Plus, they’re encouraged as health foods in the form of nuts & seeds, fatty fish, and fatty chicken and pork.

 But luckily, all the harmful properties of PUFA are directly contrasted by the saturated fats.

 Saturated fats are everything PUFA are not.
 They’re stable, so they don’t leak energy and are extremely resistant to damage, and they aren’t converted to dangerous compounds.
 And, they even protect against the effects of PUFA!
 (32)

-So, replacing PUFA with saturated fats like butter and coconut oil will go a long way for improving energy balance.
+So, replacing PUFA with saturated (and monounsaturated) fats like butter and coconut oil will go a long way for improving energy balance.

 While it might go without saying, reducing or avoiding PUFA might take a bit of work.
 But it’s well worth it if you care about your health.

 - “2015-2020 Dietary Guidelines: Answers to Your Questions.”
 Choose MyPlate, USDA, 7 Jan.
 2016, choosemyplate.gov/2015-2020-dietary-guidelines-answers-your-questions.

 - Zaminpira, Somayeh, and Sorush Vegetable Oils Consumption As One Of The Leading Cause Of Cancer And Heart Disease.
 2017.